 What is Rosehip Tea Good for: 5 Health Benefits and How to Make It

-What is rosehip tea good for?
+When it comes to herbal teas, rosehip tea is a true standout.
+Brewed from the vibrant fruit of the wild rose plant, this flavorful tea is both refreshing and nourishing.
+Many people ask, what is rosehip tea good for?
+The answer is: quite a lot!
 With its pleasant fragrance and slightly sweet, slightly tart flavor, rosehips pack a nutritional punch—full of vitamin C and antioxidants.
 It’s also used for a wide range of medicinal purposes.
 It’s the complete package.

 Rosehips can be round or oval-shaped, and range in color from orange to a deep scarlet red, depending on the variety.
 While there are many uses of rosehips from syrups to jams and jellies, rosehip tea is perhaps the most common way to consume this pseudo-fruit.